nanoframework/nanoFramework.Hosting/README.md

 ## BackgroundService base class

-Is a base class for implementing a long running IHostedService.
+Provides a base class for implementing a long running IHostedService.
 The method *ExecuteAsync* is called asynchronously to run the background service.
 Your implementation of *ExecuteAsync* should finish promptly when the *CancellationRequested* is fired in order to gracefully shut down the service.

 ```csharp
 public class SensorService : BackgroundService